adornerz/youclip-cli/README.md

 ## Requirements:
 * Ideally a linux machine
-* python3
+* python 3
-* more than 5 working braincells
+* atleast than 5 working braincells

 NOTE: You _can_ use this on windows with some little differences explained below.